-• Some students receive an allowance of 25% extra time.
+Some students receive an allowance of extra time (10%, 25%, 50% etc.).
 Where possible such candidates will be seated together to minimize disturbance from other candidates who finish earlier.
 The invigilators will include the additional time when they display the finishing time of your exam on the board.